 Most large retailers’ websites also have company statements on their approach to the environment – and choosing one with a tougher stance on climate change, over another, can be another way of being a little greener when it comes to your wardrobe.

-But don’t think that going vintage means going without your designer labels, as there are a growing collection of websites that specialize in finding new homes for the swankiest of brand names (just some of the freshest faces on this scene include: The RealReal, SnobSwap and Portero).
+But don’t think that going vintage means going without your designer labels, as there are a growing collection of websites that specialize in finding new homes for the swankiest of brand names (just some of the freshest faces on this scene include: The RealReal, and SnobSwap.

 4. Don’t buy new – journey into the back of your wardrobe instead